rapidpro/rapidpro/_docs/hosting.md

  * Web and Celery Servers - 3 servers - 4 Xeon CPUs, 16 gigs of RAM
  * Redis Servers - 2 servers - 2 Xeon CPUs, 8 gigs of RAM
+ * ElasticSearch Servers - 2 servers - 16 gigr of RAM each, sufficient space for indexes
  * DB Servers - 8 Xeon CPUs, 30 gigs of RAM

 The configuration of gunicorn and celery workers is highly dependent on the kind